skubo/mediumrare/README.md

 example:
 ./mediumrare.sh https://medium.com/feed/@skubo skubo.epub

-The script will add the date of today to the file name, as medium RSS feeds only contain maximum number of articles.
+The script will add the date of today to the file name, as medium RSS feeds only contain the ten latest articles.

 ## how it works